 Even Japanese clothing retailer Uniqlo tried its hand at collaboration.
 Its latest Sesame Street + KAWS collection saw fans in China stampede at store openings — and despite it being a general release, the collection is now sold out.

 'Drop' culture situates itself well in product categories that have some seasonality.
 Fashion is a prime example, but various collectibles can also generate a lot of buzz.
 Take trading cards, for instance – baseball cards, Magic: The Gathering, Pokemon, you name it.
 Rare and limited cards are prized by collectors, and create the same aftermarket buzz.

 High-end sports cars can also profit from limited release models.
 Take the Lamborghini Sesto Elemento, or Revonton, with less than 40 of each model built and sold for ~$2.92 million and ~$1.5 million, respectively.
 The Sesto wasn't even street legal, so unless you planned to take one out on the track, it had about as much practical value as a spiffy paint job.
 Yet car fanatics swooned over them.

-Deciding whether or not hype culture will work for you is ultimately a question of how your consumer base will respond to it.
+Deciding whether or not hype marketing will work for you is ultimately a question of how your consumer base will respond to it.
 If the exclusivity of 'drop culture' and a high priority on social proof fits your customer persona, then yes, hype may be a worthwhile strategy.